Thermal relaxation asymmetry persists under inertial effects: Introduction

 Notwithstanding, just as the persistence of the relaxation asymmetry in overdamped systems driven irreversibly into non-equilibrium steady states (NESS) was unexpected \cite{Dieball2023PRR}, the question whether the asymmetry emerges also in the presence of inertial effects in both, reversible as well as linearly driven systems, remains elusive.
 Notably, recent Molecular Dynamics computer experiments with a Nos\'{e}–Hoover thermostatted system revealed signatures of the relaxation asymmetry \cite{Arabzadeh_2026}.

 Here, by substantially generalizing the algebraic proof in Ref.~\cite{Dieball2023PRR}, we prove the relaxation asymmetry also in the phase-space setting, i.e.\ by fully accounting for inertial effects during thermal relaxation.
+That is, we show that for underdamped dynamics in harmonic potentials, heating is faster than cooling quantified in terms of an excess free energy.
+Note that the statement is restricted to harmonic potentials, i.e., Ornstein-Uhlenbeck dynamics, as it breaks down for general potentials already in overdamped dynamics \cite{Lapolla2020PRL}.
 The coupling between positions and velocities that emerges in this generalization further strikingly underscores that far-from-equilibrium thermal relaxation processes absolutely do \emph{not} pass through local equilibria.
 Moreover, our generalized approach reveals that an excess free energy contribution from the velocity degrees of freedom does \emph{not} trivially vanish in the overdamped limit, but is instead effected by the precise interpretation of a temperature quench in overdamped systems, which so far was not considered.

 The work is structured as follows.
-In Sec.~\ref{Quant} we recapitulate and extend the stochastic thermodynamics of underdamped relaxation processes and the \emph{thermodynamically equidistant temperatures}.
+In Sec.~\ref{Quant} we recapitulate stochastic thermodynamics of relaxation processes and the \emph{thermodynamically equidistant temperatures}.
+In particular, we target the quantification of relaxation for underdamped dynamics, which has so far received less attention than the overdamped case.
+This section lays the foundation that allows for precise statements for the results shown in the rest of the manuscript.
 In Sec.~\ref{Asym} we present the relaxation asymmetry in the most general form as a theorem.
-In Sec.~\ref{limits} we discuss the two distinct overdamped limits, and in Sec.~\ref{projections} we extend the asymmetry to dynamics projected onto position and velocity variables, respectively.
-Sec.~\ref{outlook} we provide a brief outlook on future directions.
-In Sec.~\ref{sec:proof} we then detail the proofs of the theorems.
+This is our main result and shows that the thermal relaxation asymmetry persists to underdamped dynamics, i.e., heating is faster than cooling in harmonic potentials even in the presence of inertial effects.
+In Sec.~\ref{limits} we reconcile two distinct viewpoints on the energetics of relaxation in the overdamped limit.
+Then, in Sec.~\ref{projections} we extend the proof of the asymmetry to dynamics projected onto position and velocity variables, respectively.
+This yields a further connection to the existing literature since the known overdamped cases solely address position variables.
+In Sec.~\ref{outlook} we provide a brief outlook on future directions.
+To improve the flow of reading, all mathematical proofs are presented in the final Sec.~\ref{sec:proof}.